boymark44/ruby_daily_practice/README.md

 - I have most questions on Exercise 8.
 I will carefully look at their whys.
 - Damn, I cannot help but look for help again for Exercise 8.
 - Patience is a virtue.
 I will not give up until I can get the answers.
+- Finished at last.
+But I will not give up and I will continue until I perfected it.